 It all starts with the first step: you have to actually sign up for Shopify.

 By far, Shopify is my favorite eCommerce platform.
 Since 2013, it’s been the only drop shipping platform we’ve used or recommended.

-To sign up for Shopify, you can go through this affiliate link to get a 21-day free trial and save 10% off your first year (Full disclosure, I will earn a small commission if you join through that link).
+To sign up for Shopify, you can go through this affiliate link to get a 14-day free trial.

 Once you enter your email, you’ll be prompted to set a password and name your store (which you can change later).
 After you submit, there will be a few forms to fill out.
 Now that you’re done with that, Shopify will do its thing and preload all of the default settings for your new store.